-The Sustainability and Ecology programme sits within a suite of other Master's level programmes examining aspects of Sustainability and Adaptation and thus shares some common modules.
-We will be seeking students to act as student representatives from across all of the programmes, and those representatives will act as a conduit of student views on official academic panels (see 'Student feedback and getting involved').
+The Sustainable Food and Natural Resources programme sits within a suite of other Master's level programmes examining aspects of Sustainability and Adaptation and thus shares some common modules.
+We will be seeking students willing to act as student representatives from across all of the programmes, and those representatives will act as a conduit of student views on official academic panels (see 'Student feedback and getting involved').

+Teaching and skills
-Students will be able to develop skills in project planning, social discourse, technical knowledge and data analysis, group work, research and presentation skills, extending to a specialism according to student choice.
-Teaching activities are characterised by a good proportion of small group teaching, practical activities and interactive sessions such as seminars.

-The focus on practical skills to support theory enables a deep understanding of the role of ecosystems and environmental management.
-Modules in October, April and May are practical-centric, as is the work-based project module.

-The MSc programme culminates in the dissertation module, which students can begin after attending all of the taught modules.
-The dissertation enables students to be independent, self-led learners, who can develop and carry out their own original research.
+- Students will be able to develop skills in project planning, social discourse, technical knowledge and data analysis, group work, research and presentation skills, extending to a specialism according to student choice.
+Teaching activities are characterised by a good proportion of small group teaching, practical activities and interactive sessions such as seminars. - The focus on practical skills to support theory enables a deep understanding and is especially relevant from April onwards in the Ecosystem Services module, the Sustainable Materials in the Built Environment Module, and the Sustainable Food Production module. - The MSc programme culminates in the dissertation module, which students can begin after attending all of the taught modules.
+The dissertation enables students to be independent, self-led learners, who can develop and carry out their own original research. - Please see https://cat.org.uk/courses-and-training/graduate-school/studying/students/ for the Programme Specification and separate Module Specifications. - Throughout the course you will have the opportunity to gain transferable work-related skills, such as giving presentations or posters, analysing quantitative and qualitative data and report writing.
+In addition, the Applied Research Design module develops work and research skills around real-world scenarios.
+Students can also opt to take the Work-based Project which focuses on learning within a work-place relevant to the subject sustainability and behaviour change.

-Subjects include

-- Concepts of environmental change;

-- Ecosystem service provision and maintenance of biodiversity;

-- Ecological assessment and restoration

-- Environmental politics and economics;

-- Energy provision issues;

-- Future scenario planning;

-- Land use, flooding, climate and soil carbon.

-- Land and resource management in cities;

-- Natural materials in construction and use;

-- Sustainable food production, crop management and soil ecology;

-- Transformational adaptation (vulnerability, risk, resilience and adaptive capacity);

-Please see https://gse.cat.org.uk/index.php/programme-specifications for the Programme specification and separate module specifications.
+Distance and Blended learning

-The programme can be studied on-site at CAT or at distance.
-We offer blended learning, which means that each module is offered on site and at distance, and all students, regardless of whether they choose to attend onsite or learn from distance, are supported through the virtual learning environment, Canvas, which is accessed online.
+The programme can be studied at distance or on-site at CAT.
+We offer 'blended learning', which means that each module is offered both on site and at distance, and all students, regardless of whether they choose to attend onsite or learn from distance, are supported through the virtual learning environment, Canvas, which is the key online resource.